evancz/elm-effects/README.md

 # Tutorial

-The rest of the README is dedicated to running through the four examples uses of this library.
-We will gradually build from a general understanding of [The Elm Architecture][arch] to how to build modular components with effects using `Transaction` module.
+The rest of the README is dedicated to running through the four examples that come with this package.
+We will gradually build from a general understanding of [The Elm Architecture][arch] to a good understanding of how `Transaction` works and how it makes it possible to handle effects locally in each component.

 ## The General Pattern